whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-26-Sephora-Tarte-Amazonian-Clay-Concealer-Bare-Minerals-5-in-1-Eyeshadow-Review.md

 <p>I'm such a beauty whore and Sephora is my enabler, but hey, its a win-win situation for me! <i class="icon-smile"></i></p>

+<p>I buy a lot of my beauty supplies at <a href="http://www.sephora.com/" target="_blank">Sephora</a>.
+Partly because of convenience but mostly due to their stellar return and customer service.
+If I ever have any issues and need a return or exchange, it gets taken care of without a lot of resistance or questioning like other stores would.
+They make you feel appreciated as a customer even if you're returning or exchanging an item.
+That's applaudable.</p>

 <H4>Here are the items I purchased online and received this week:</H4>
 <DL>
 <DT><a href="http://www.sephora.com/smooth-operator-amazonian-clay-waterproof-concealer-P290629?skuId=1345248" target="_blank">Tarte Amazonian Clay Waterproof 12-Hour Concealer in Tan</a></DT>